 Stepping away from package holiday resorts and into the cities and towns of Greece and Cyprus will give you a richer, cultural experience.

 Starting near Limassol is the town of Omodos/’Ομοδος, best known for its wine production, and the Timios Stavros Monastery.
-In Limassol there’s an attractive marina, 16th-century castle, and an opportunity to do some boutique shopping.
+Wheras in Limassol there’s an attractive marina, 16th-century castle, and an opportunity to do some boutique shopping.

-While the port city of Paphos/Pafos is a tourist hotspot with lively bars and souvenir shops, it has another side.
-Paphos is full of historical gems, including medieval baths and churches.
+The port city of Paphos/Pafos is a tourist hotspot with lively bars and souvenir shops.
+But it has another side too and is full of historical gems, including medieval baths and churches.
 In the north is Ktima (Upper Pafos) where you’ll find locals going about their daily business, colonial buildings, and museums.

 The capital of Nicosia/Lefkosia is a ‘divided city’.
 It is where you’ll find the Green Line (the UN Buffer Zone).
 Across the city, a labyrinth of streets, tree-lined avenues and a vibrant street life await travelers.